KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 require being able to be disabled by an environmental variable.
 This is due to the fact that they are not visible to the application and could cause issues.
-A good principle to keep in mind would be to define both an enable and disable environment variable so the users can deterministicly enable the functionality.
+A good principle to keep in mind would be to define both an enable and disable environment variable so the users can deterministically enable the functionality.
-On Desktop platforms (Windows and Linux), these enable/disable settings are defined in the layer's JSON file.
+On Desktop platforms (Windows, Linux, and MacOS), these enable/disable settings are defined in the layer's JSON file.

 Discovery of system-installed implicit and explicit layers is described later in